France 3: Information regarding climate change in weather forecasts

 In February 2023, 2 state TV channels, France 2 and France 3 have begun to enter information regarding climate change in their weather forecasts.
-This will make the forecasts 1.5-2 minutes longer.
+This will make the forecasts 1.5–2 minutes longer.
 The climate related information will rely on experts.
 The channels will also provide information about climate change and the ways stopping it to their workers.
 In France, except in case of breaking news they will ask reporters to take the train instead of a plane.

 Regional structure

-From its historical origins, the Third Channel has utilised regional editorial and production centres which were developed since 1963 and owned by the ORTF.
+From its historical origins, the Third Channel has used regional editorial and production centres which were developed since 1963 and owned by the ORTF.

+From 1992 to 2010, France 3 had 13 regional directorates: France 3 Alsace, France 3 Aquitaine, France 3 Bourgogne Franche-Comté, France 3 Corse, France 3 Limousin Poitou-Charentes, France 3 Lorraine Champagne-Ardenne, France 3 Méditerranée, France 3 Nord-Pas-de-Calais Picardie, France 3 Normandie, France 3 Ouest, France 3 Paris Île-de-France Centre, France 3 Rhône-Alpes Auvergne, and France 3 Sud.
+They were associated with 12 so-called "outlying" centers and were supported by several local newsrooms producing television news.

 The regional centres are often grouped in two levels – two half-hour news programmes and a short late night bulletin are produced and broadcast each day (in many cases, separate bulletins are produced for various parts of the region).
 The centres also produce shorter, more localised news bulletins for broadcast within 19|20.
 For example, France 3 Nord Pas-de-Calais Picardie produces localised bulletins for Côte d'Opale, Lille Métropole and Picardy.
 Various sport, features, current affairs and entertainment programming produced for and about the regions are also broadcast.

 13 regional stations make up the network.
 Between them, the stations provide 24 sub-regional services, whose broadcast areas approximately match the 22 former metropolitan régions of France (the exceptions being that Provence-Alpes-Côte d'Azur and Rhône-Alpes are sub-divided into two).
 Each sub-regional news service emanates from a distinct centre of production.
 In addition, the stations provide 42 more localised news opt-outs.

+Since 4 January 2010, a new organization of the regional network of France 3 has been implemented as part of the reform of the France Télévisions group into a single company.
+The network has 24 local branches responsible for producing regional and local programs, particularly news.
+They are united under four governance hubs that manage finance, human resources, and logistics: France 3 Nord-Est (based in Strasbourg), France 3 Nord-Ouest (based in Rennes); France 3 Sud-Ouest (based in Bordeaux) and France 3 Sud (based in Marseille).
+Corsica has its territorial management in Ajaccio.